excellenteam-scaleup/Chess-template/README.md

 ## How to Submit an Exercise
 You are required to submit each exercise using "GitHub Classroom".
-To do this, you must upload a link to your "GitHub Classroom" repository via Moodle.
+To do this, you must upload a link to your "GitHub Classroom" repository via Moodle..

 ### Pre-submission Checkup
 1. Make sure you've answered all the questions.